-A very warm welcome to the MSc in Forensic Mental Health, running for the first time at the Centre for Psychiatry QMUL in 2017-18.
+A very warm welcome to the MSc in Forensic Mental Health, run by Centre for Psychiatry QMUL in collaboration with East London NHS Foundation Trust.

 You have chosen your postgraduate course wisely.
 QMUL is one of the world's leading universities (in the top one per cent of universities in the world according to the Times Higher Education).
 We have an impressive reputation for academic excellence, reinforced by our membership of the Russell Group of leading UK universities, which helps us to attract some of the brightest minds to study, teach and research here.